 Inclusive institutions matter positively for a number of macroeconomic outcomes.
 Despite this, the microeconomic consequences of inclusive institutions are largely neglected by the existing literature but are an exciting field of research.
-In this paper, I considered the effect of inclusive institutions on female labor supply, finding evidence that democratization makes female participation in the labor market easier.
+In this paper, I considered the effect of the exposure to inclusive institutions during the impressionable years on female labor supply, finding evidence that democratization makes female participation in the labor market easier.

-I then investigated the channels through which that happens, finding evidence supporting the view that democratization lowers discriminatory attitudes toward women and toward immigrants.
-Other explanations, such as the possibility that conservatism or attitudes toward the elderly change, receive less support from the data.
+I investigated the channels through which democratization influences societal attitudes, finding evidence that supports the view that democratization lowers discriminatory attitudes toward women and immigrants.
+Other potential explanations, such as changes in conservatism or attitudes toward the elderly, receive less support from the data.
+I then consider and rule out alternative models for the effect of democracy on female labor participation, providing additional evidence for the "impressionable years hypothesis," and ruling out the possibility that democracy at birth or adulthood is the crucial factor.